 Transcranial direct current stimulation (tDCS) is a form of neurostimulation that helps treat depression, and one of the reasons it works may be because it causes a significant increase in brain inositol levels (15).

 But you don’t need to do tDCS to increase inositol levels in the brain.

-Another study involved depressed patients taking 12 grams of inositol every day for four weeks.
-Researchers found that these patients experienced significantly greater improvements in their depression compared to the patients who took placebo (19, 22).
+Another study had depressed patients take 12 grams of inositol every day for four weeks.
+Researchers found that these depressed patients experienced significantly greater improvements in their depression compared to the patients who took placebo (19, 22).

-And people with bipolar disorder who were going through a major depressive episode supplemented with inositol for six weeks, which lead to a 17.4% reduction in their depressive symptoms (20).
+And people with bipolar disorder who were going through a major depressive episode supplemented with inositol for six weeks, and it led to a 17.4% reduction in their depressive symptoms (20).

-Despite all of this research, it’s important to point out that I found one meta-analysis that concluded that “it is currently unclear whether or not inositol is of benefit in the treatment of depression” (21).
+Despite all of this research, it’s important to point out that I found one meta-analysis concluding that “it is currently unclear whether or not inositol is of benefit in the treatment of depression” (21).